pm0kjp/education_modules/data_import_in_python/data_import_in_python.md

   * To connect to and interact with a MySQL database, you can use the MySQL Connector/Python package, which you can install with **pip** (the Python package installer) by running `pip install mysql-connector-python` or with Anaconda by running `conda install mysql-connector-python` in your operating system's command line program.
 [This resource has more detail about using a MySQL database with Python](https://realpython.com/python-mysql/).

   <div class = "learnmore">
-  Check out [Command Line 101](https://liascript.github.io/course/?https://raw.githubusercontent.com/arcus/education_modules/main/bash_scripting_101/bash_scripting_101.md#1) for more information about using the Command Line on your own computer
+  Check out [Command Line 101](https://liascript.github.io/course/?https://raw.githubusercontent.com/arcus/education_modules/main/bash_scripting_101/bash_scripting_101.md#1) for more information about using the Command Line on your own computer.
   </div>

   * If using a PostgresSQL database, you can install the **psycopg2** driver instead.
 Check out the [Psycopg documentation](https://www.psycopg.org/docs/) for more information.